 Duration of the applicant’s study abroad program.
 Preference will be given to summer and semester-long programs.

 - Whether the applicant is a previous recipient of an OVPDEMA study abroad scholarship.
-Preference will be given to students who previously have not received an OVPDEMA study abroad scholarships.
+Preference will be given to students who previously have not received an OVPDEMA study abroad scholarship.

 Scholarship awards will range from $250 to $4000.
-(The average award has been $1,600 per student in the past few years due to high volume of applications).
+(The average award has been $1,700 per student in the past few years due to the high volume of applications).
 OVPDEMA study abroad scholarship is not intended to pay for the entire study abroad program.
-We highly encourage students to seek additional funding sources to assist with their study abroad course expense.
-The scholarship amount varies based on the volume of qualified applications received the given semester.
+We highly encourage students to seek additional funding sources to assist with their study abroad course expenses.
+The scholarship amount varies based on the volume of qualified applications received in the given semester.

-Questions about the OVPDEMA Study Abroad Scholarship Program or application process should be sent to email@example.com with the subject line Fall 2020 Study Abroad Scholarship Application.
+Questions about the OVPDEMA Study Abroad Scholarship Program or application process should be sent to email@example.com with the subject line Summer 2022 Study Abroad Scholarship Application.